rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

         A(i,j) = tmp;
     });
 ```
-and in the main function:
+The `if constexpr` clause allows to compile the `expensive_option=true/false` versions of the kernel separately, one with heavy register usage, one with light register usage.
+We write a switch in the main function:
 ```c++
 bool expensive_option = false;